JKWA/game_app/README.md

 #### Setting Up the Development Environment

-To set up with dependencies and database, run:
+Setup your development environment, including dependencies and database, with:

 ```bash
 make setup.dev